 【Major Points】

-1. Migraine and tension headache are the most common and chronic recurrent events.
+1. Migraine and tension-type headaches are the most common, being chronic and recurrent.

 What is headache?